-I’m an independent technology and business reporter based in Boston.
-I am the national correspondent for Xconomy and I also write write for MIT Technology Review, IEEE Spectrum, Greentech Media, the Guardian, GreenBiz, the Boston Globe, and Scientific American.
+I’m an independent reporter based in Boston covering energy and technology for Xconomy, MIT Technology Review, IEEE Spectrum, Greentech Media, the Guardian, GreenBiz, the Boston Globe, and Scientific American.
 I previously worked at tech news site CNET, where I was the lead reporter and manager of the Green Tech blog.
-During the dotcom boom and bust, I was the executive editor of enterprise IT publication InfoWorld.
-You can view articles by topic from the menu above.
-Below are some recent stories.
+During the dotcom boom and bust, I was the executive editor of enterprise tech publication InfoWorld (bio).
+You can view articles by topic from the menu above or see a selection of recent stories below.

 The man who designed the X1 electric race car now thinks that making electric trucks is the way to disrupt the auto industry.
 Xconomy

 Just a small penetration of distributed solar affects utilities’ revenues but has minimal impact on electricity rates.
 IEEE Spectrum

 Why long-term funding matters to all young companies trying to solve tough technical problems in energy, tech, and biotech.
 Xconomy

 The EV industry is crying out for radically better technologies, but it takes years to commercialize innovations and produce them at scale.
 Xconomy